jingwora/C-Tutorial/README.md

 3. C++
 4. Java
 5. C#

-   -it has largely
-   been superseded in that domain by higher-level languages, such as C++, Objective-C, C#, and Java.
+-it has largely been superseded in that domain by higher-level languages, such as C++, Objective-C, C#, and Java.

+- C is very fast, compared to other programming languages, like Java and Python

+## C vs. C++

+- C++ was developed as an extension of C, and both languages have almost the same syntax.
+- The main difference between C and C++ is that C++ support classes and objects, while C does not.

+## IDE

+Popular IDE's include Code::Blocks, Eclipse, and Visual Studio.